dret/webconcepts/concepts/jwt-claim/iat.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/iat"
 title:         "JSON Web Token Claim: iat"
+concept-name:  JSON Web Token Claim
+concept-value: iat
 description: "The \"iat\" (issued at) claim identifies the time at which the JWT was issued.
 This claim can be used to determine the age of the JWT."
 ---